francisco-perez-sorrosal/ai-resources/book-scaffold/src/systems_design.md

 ### Project Scope and Constraints

 As with any software project, it is essential to understand the **scope and constraints** of the task at hand.
 Defining the scope of the problem is critical to avoid setting unrealistic expectations.
-Also, it is important to identify any constraints, such as time, budget, or computational resources, that could poetentially impact the project's scope.
-This comprehensive understanding is key to establishing *realistic goals and expectations* for the project.
+Also, it is important to identify any constraints, such as time, budget, or computational resources, that could poetentially impact our project's scope.
+This comprehensive understanding is key to establishing *realistic goals and expectations* for our project.

 ## Data Management